Understanding Non-Conformance: Definition and Impact

 Conclusion

 Non-conformance is a challenge that organizations across various industries must contend with.
 However, with proactive measures, effective management strategies, and a commitment to continuous improvement, organizations can mitigate the impact of non-conformance and strive for higher levels of quality, efficiency, and customer satisfaction.
-By understanding the causes, consequences, and prevention techniques related to non-conformance, organizations can move closer to their goals of excellence and success.
+By understanding the causes, consequences, and prevention techniques related to it, organizations can move closer to their goals of excellence and success.